Last updated on April 19th, 2023 at 04:40 pm

-What Happens if I Am Summoned to Court?
+What Happens if I Am Summoned to Court Over a Payday Loan?

 A lender will try to create an alternative payment arrangement that suits both of your needs.
 If a lender can find no alternative or you are uncooperative, they may take you to court.
 While this acts as a last resort, lenders will bring small and large cases alike to court to get the money they are owed.
 Don’t be surprised if your lender takes you to court over a relatively small amount of money.

 If you are summoned to court, make sure that you show up!
 Never ignore the lawsuit and turn up in court when you have been asked to do so.